 “That” introduces a purpose clause.
-We are about to hear the purpose of Paul’s life.
+We are about to hear about a purpose of Paul’s life.

 “Manifest” means make clear or bring to light.
-Paul wanted to expose the gospel in such a way that people can see it clearly.
+Paul wanted to expose the gospel in jail in such a way that people could see it clearly.
 He wanted them to pick it up in a hurry.
-He wanted to make it plain.
+He desired to make it plain.
 He wanted the Praetorian Guard chained to him to see the gospel so clearly that there would be no mistake about the gospel message.
-He wanted the ability to communicate the gospel in simple terms.
+He wanted the ability to communicate the gospel in simple, straightforward terms.

 Paul’s concern was that he would not share his faith as he ought.
-He wanted to make the gospel clear, not tiptoe around the message so that no one could pick up the true meaning.
-He wanted to declare his wonderful message clearly.
+He desired to declare his wonderful message indisputably.
+He wanted to make the gospel clear, not tiptoe around its message, so that no one could pick up its true meaning.

-God is calling us to make the gospel clear to those he brings across our path.
+God calls us to make the gospel clear to those he brings across our path.

-We should begin our day with the prayer, “Lord, open doors for me to share the gospel.
+We should begin our day by praying, “Lord, open doors for me to share the gospel.
 Bring people who need you across my path.
 Help me not to bungle the job.
-Give me courage and may I not play the coward.
-Help me to make it clear.
+Please give me the courage, and may I not play the coward.
+Please help me to make it clear.
 Put a divine imperative upon me.”